 Road safety is a shared responsibility and requires a well-orchestrated and sustained contribution from many sectors.
-At the same time the recommended Safe System approach aligns well with many other societal objectives for public health, sustainable mobility and occupational health and safety.
-See ERSO Road Safety Management web text.
+At the same time, the recommended Safe System approach aligns well with many other societal objectives for public health, sustainable mobility and occupational health and safety.
+See ERSO web text on Road Safety Management.

 The integration of road safety into other policy areas can be understood as the systematic, mainstreaming of road safety into other related fields of policy.
-The co-benefits achieved from this approach strengthens business cases for a range of intervention A useful tool towards reaching this goal is the experience of integrating environment into all policy areas which was undertaken a decade ago following a new requirement of the European Treaty of Amsterdam.
+The co-benefits achieved from this approach strengthen business cases for a range of interventions.
+A useful tool towards reaching this goal is the experience of integrating environment into all policy areas which was undertaken a decade ago following a new requirement of the European Treaty of Amsterdam.
 Useful synergies can be created and achieved and certain objectives can be met through integrating safety into other areas, in line with the Safe System approach.
 For integration to achieve these benefits, potential conflicts need to be considered as well as ways of overcoming them.

 This web text looks at what integration means in relation to several policy areas and examines three key policy areas in more detail: employment, environment and health.
 These topics were chosen as they arguably have the strongest links to road safety policy.
-A longer list of other issues are then discussed which represent a second tier of policy areas where there are clear links with road safety.
+Other issues are then discussed which represent a second tier of policy areas where there are clear links with road safety.
 These include trade and procurement, liveable cities, transport accessibility and equity, development co-operation, policing and tourism.

 The integration of road safety into other policy areas is also included in a number of EU road safety policy frameworks.
 It is one of the three main principles of the European Commission's Road Safety Policy Orientations 2011-2020.
-In 2010 Transport Ministers also included a strong commitment to integration in their Road Safety Council Conclusions.
+In 2010, Transport Ministers also included a strong commitment to integration in their Road Safety Council Conclusions.
 The European Parliament's report on road safety adopted in 2011 also supported integration adding that it called for "an exceptionally high degree of coordination".
-There are some examples of structures to manage and carry through integration at a national level, such as the Inter-Ministerial Committee in France.
+There are some examples of structures to manage and carry through integration at a national level, such as the Inter- Ministerial Committee in France.

 The advantages and disadvantages of road safety policy integration are also discussed.
-On the positive side these include the added strength in achieving joint objectives, pooling of resources and greater efficiency.
+On the positive side, these include the added strength in achieving joint objectives, pooling of resources and greater efficiency.
 However, integration can highlight conflicts where reaching one objective such as road safety, may have disadvantages for another.
 On balance, looking at possible synergies and potential conflicts, the end result should emerge stronger for all involved.
+From a longer-term perspective, in the context of the Sustainable Development Goals to 2030 and beyond, safety priorities are increasingly being subsumed in more urgent societal and industrial agendas that make integration a political and policy imperative.
+Improving road safety is becoming integral to improving transport sustainability and new mobility forms using connected and autonomous vehicles require safety to underpin their successful market entry and evolution.
+Nowhere is the integration imperative more evident than in the planning and management of cities that globally are growing in numbers and population size.
+Urban design, transport and health are becoming inextricably intertwined and new opportunities for integrated solutions are being actively promoted, researched and addressed.